landlordwales/guides/bedroom.md

 # Bedroom Guide

-Below is a guide that you may already be aware of however history has shown this is not always the case.

-Ceiling:
+### Ceiling

 A damp patch or mark could mean a leak in the roof therefore:

-If you notice any damp patches or marks contact your landlord Failure to do so could lead to costly repairs
+If you notice any damp patches or marks

+- contact your landlord
+- failure to do so could lead to costly repairs
-Under no circumstances perform any repairs yourself
+- do not perform any repairs yourself

-Windows:
+### Windows

-Provide appropriate ventilation to avoid moisture build up.
+- Provide appropriate ventilation to avoid moisture build up.

-If mould develops soak kitchen roll in clear bleach and leave for a few hours and then wipe clean
+If mould develops soak kitchen roll in clear bleach and leave for a few hours and then wipe clean.